-The coffeemaker had gradually stopped its gurgling, and now Aoshi reached for the full mug in a movement so automatic it almost seemed he wasn’t aware of what he was doing.
-Once he had the coffee on the desk in front of him, however, he definitively noticed it; then there was a long process of selecting a creamer from the fridge and stirring it into the dark liquid, carried out in complete silence, that was amusing and frustrating to watch.
+The coffeemaker had gradually stopped its gurgling, and Aoshi reached for the full mug in a movement so automatic he almost seemed unaware of what he was doing.
+Once he had the coffee on the desk in front of him, however, he definitively noticed it; and there followed a long process of selecting a creamer from the fridge and stirring it into the dark liquid, carried out in complete silence, that was amusing and frustrating to watch.

-Next he unlocked the cabinet to his left and withdrew, rather than some magical pill or powder as Sano had seen him do before, just a bottle of standard pain-killers.
-Sano knew the brand, which was targeted at migraine sufferers and caffeinated, and raised his brows at the amount of the latter chemical Aoshi was about to ingest.
+Next he unlocked the cabinet to his left and withdrew, rather than some magical pill or powder as Sano had seen him do before, just a bottle of standard painkillers.
+Sano knew the brand, which was targeted at migraine sufferers and caffeinated, and raised his brows at the amount of the latter chemical Aoshi planned to ingest.

 “Anchor?”
 Sano echoed, unfamiliar with the term in this context.

 At the same moment Hajime wondered, “Oh?
 What is it?”

 Aoshi sighed faintly.
 “It’s the same anchor as it was for the last ghost I encountered,” he answered Hajime rather than Sano.
 “And, as far as I’ve read, for a majority of ghosts throughout human history.
 A woman, of course.”